AlexsLemonade/scpca-nf/external-data-instructions.md

 In order to use `scpca-nf` to process your own data, you will need to make sure you have the following installed:

 - [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html#installation)
 - [Docker](https://www.nextflow.io/docs/latest/docker.html) or [Singlularity](https://www.nextflow.io/docs/latest/singularity.html) (installed either locally or on an HPC)

-You will also need to have files organized so that all the sequencing files for each run are in their own directory or folder.
+You will also need to have your files organized in a particular manner so that each folder contains only the FASTQ files that pertain to a single library.
-Any sequencing runs that contain multiple samples must be demultiplexed and FASTQ files must be placed into separate distinct folders.
-If a run has been re-sequenced for any reason (e.g., to increase coverage), all FASTQ files should be combined into the same folder.
+See the [section below on file organization](#file-organization) for more information on how to set up your files.

-Finally, you will need to create a metadata file and a nextflow configuration file (see below).
+Finally, you will need to create a [metadata file](#prepare-the-metadata-file) and a [nextflow configuration file](#configuration-files) (see below).
 Once you have set up your environment and created these files you will be able to start your run as follows, adding any additional optional parameters that you may choose:

 ```bash